Inedo/inedo-docs/Content/proget/feeds/other-types.md

  [pub (Dart/Flutter) feeds](/docs/proget/feeds/pub) are available as of ProGet 2024.11.

+### ⏳ Rust Cargo: coming soon

+*We are planning to add this in a maintenance release of ProGet 2024, ahead of ProGet 2025*

+We don't really know anything about this format, but we're eager to learn!
+This is currently [in discussion on the forums](https://forums.inedo.com/topic/3246), so please contribute to the discussion if you have an interest!

-### 📈 Terraform: some recent demand
+### ⏳ Terraform: coming soon

+*We are planning to add this in a maintenance release of ProGet 2024, ahead of ProGet 2025*

 We've had some interest in [Terraform Private Registries](https://www.terraform.io/registry/private), and the discussion is ongoing in the community forums.
 Please join [QA#3570](https://forums.inedo.com/topic/3570) to share your thoughts!

+### ⏳ PHP Composer/Packagist: coming soon

+*We are planning to add this in a maintenance release of ProGet 2024, ahead of ProGet 2025*

+Please join add your thoughts to [this forum topic](https://forums.inedo.com/topic/734/composer-packagist-feeds) to share your thoughts!

+### ⏳ Conan (C++): coming soon

+*We are planning to add this in a maintenance release of ProGet 2024, ahead of ProGet 2025*

+This is currently [in discussion on the forums](https://forums.inedo.com/topic/2918); it's a relatively new package format, and the use cases or popularity isn't clear.
+NuGet is already quite popular for C++ packages in Visual Studio, and Universal Packages are used frequently for in-house C++ libraries.

 ### 📉 WinGet: very limited demand

 This is brand new from Microsoft, so there's not much demand for private feeds—but there is a [discussion on the forums](https://forums.inedo.com/topic/3257), so please contribute if you're interested.

-### 📉 Rust Cargo: very limited demand

-We don't really know anything about this format, but we're eager to learn!
-This is currently [in discussion on the forums](https://forums.inedo.com/topic/3246), so please contribute to the discussion if you have an interest!

 ### 📉Vagrant: very limited demand

 We've had three feature requests for Vagrant over the years, but they were casual inquiries and we didn't get any more info from those users.
 Our general feeling is that Vagrant is kind of on the outs, and containers are probably going to replace it.
 Hard to say.
 Share your thoughts by starting a thread in our [forums](https://forums.inedo.com/), and we'll link it here.

-### 📉 Conan (C++): very limited demand

-This is currently [in discussion on the forums](https://forums.inedo.com/topic/2918); it's a relatively new package format, and the use cases or popularity isn't clear.
-NuGet is already quite popular for C++ packages in Visual Studio, and Universal Packages are used frequently for in-house C++ libraries.

 ### 📉 Chef Cookbooks: very limited demand